-For more information on fireworks safety and Homeowners Insurance, contact NW Insurance Council at (800) 664-4942.
+For more information about insurance, contact NW Insurance Council at (800) 664-4942.

-NW Insurance Council is a nonprofit, insurer-funded organization providing information about home, auto, business and personal insurance to media, consumers and public policymakers in Oregon, Washington and Idaho.
+NW Insurance Council is a nonprofit, insurer-supported organization providing information about home, auto and business insurance to consumers, media and public policymakers in Washington,

+Oregon and Idaho.